-Just as you did with the flange tape, begin by brushing compound generously over one wall board joint from floor keep it wet.
+Just as you did with the flange tape, begin by brushing compound generously over one wall board joint from floor to ceiling in an area slightly wider than the width of the tape.
+You may need to recoat this area several times to keep it wet.
 As mentioned, some tile backer materials absorb waterproofing compound very quickly, and you want to have the compound remain wet on the surface when you add the tape.
 With wet waterproofing compound on the wall, place a strip of tape over the joint and immediately brush more compound over the tape.
 Brushing will press the tape to the wall and embed it properly.
 Repeat this process for each joint.